Photo of Boel Berner

 My previous research has discussed the character and social role of technical expertise.
 Several studies have looked at how such knowledge is used and taught, both within the educational system and in working life.
 I have studied the work of engineers, historically and today, and I have done participant observation studies within industrial vocational education.
 A related field of interest has been how risk and uncertainty is understood and handled within complex social and technical environments.

 Another important area of research has been gender, science and technology.
-Several studies have discussed the relationship between masculinity and technology and the different positions of women and men within science and technology.
-I have also investigated the history of household technology, including studies of the moral and social role of cleaning around the year 1900 and the ideal of the ”modern housewife” in films during the 1950s and 60.
+I have in several studies discussed the relationship between masculinity and technology and the different positions of women and men within science and technology.
+I have also investigated the history of household technology, for example in studies of the moral and social importance of cleaning around the year 1900 and of the ideal of the ”modern housewife” as depicted in films during the 1950s and 60.

 I have also written extensively on interdisciplinarity and on research methodology.